-Issue Implications Sign-off Impact on Corporate Priorities The four Strategic Plan objectives are: Embracing Growth and Enabling Infrastructure Safe, Clean and Green Homes and Communities A Thriving Place We do not expect the recommendations will by themselves materially affect achievement of corporate priorities.
-However, they will support the Council's overall achievement of its aims as set out in the discussion section of the report The four cross-cutting objectives are: Heritage is Respected Health Inequalities are Addressed and Reduced Deprivation and Social Mobility is Improved Biodiversity and Environmental Sustainability is respected The report recommendations support the achievements of the first cross cutting objectives by, potentially, affording more protection to conservation areas.
+Issue Implications Sign-off Impact on Corporate Priorities Embracing Growth and Enabling Infrastructure Safe, Clean and Green Homes and Communities A Thriving Place We do not expect the recommendations will by themselves materially affect achievement of corporate priorities.
+However, they will support the Council's overall achievement of its aims as set out in the discussion section of the report Rob Jarman Cross Cutting Objectives Heritage is Respected Health Inequalities are Addressed and Reduced Deprivation and Social Mobility is Improved Biodiversity and Environmental Sustainability is respected The report recommendations support the achievements of the first cross cutting objectives by, potentially, affording more protection to conservation areas.
 Rob Jarman Risk Management Covered in the risk section.
 Rob Jarman Financial The proposals set out in the recommendation are all within already approved budgetary headings and so need no new funding for implementation.
 Paul Holland, Senior Finance Manager (Client) Staffing There will be Staffing implications and these are set out in section 3 Rob Jarman